 These papers are the collective work of the students in NUTR478 Community Nutrition at Framingham State University.
 Click here for list of these students.
 Students with a * next to their names contributed extensively to the paper and are credited on the individual papers.
 Click here for a list of the individuals who reviewed the students' papers and contributed their personal expertise to the papers.
 They are also credited on the individual papers.

-The nutrition professionals at BOND who wrote the Afro-American paper can be contacted directly.
-Click here.
-BOND of Color (Boston Organization of Nutritionists and Dietitians).
+The nutrition professionals at Boston Organization of Nutritionists and Dietitians (BOND) who wrote the Afro-American paper may be contacted directly.

 Thanks to Eric Esterling, a graduate of the FSU Nutrition Program for his help in organizing and creating these pages.